This module is a Pathway Approved Option for the World Pathway and a Distributional Requirement for all other Pathways.

 Teaching and Assessment

-This module is taught in weekly one-and-a-half-hour seminars which take place on Mondays in H507, from 9.00 a.m. to 10.30 a.m., or from 10.30 a.m. to 12 noon. depending on which group you have signed up for.
-There will be no lectures.
+This module is taught in weekly one-and-a-half-hour seminars - there are no lectures.
 Students will be expected to give short presentations in seminars, and to contribute regularly to seminar discussions.
-There will be no exam, as the module is 100% assessed.
-Students will be required to submit two 5,000 word essays, on topics to be agreed with the module convenor.
+The module is 100% assessed.
+Students will be required to submit assignments as follows:

 Introduction to Britain’s former Caribbean colonies and their significance.
 We will look at one of the earliest British travel narratives, in which Ligon endeavoured to persuade his readers that cultivating sugar for export in Barbados by exploiting the labour of enslaved Africans was the way to make a fortune.
 The basic themes of sugar, slavery and racism are already here, but the presence of Amerindians and of European indentured servants suggests that we should look beyond the stereotypical binary opposites of black and white, master and slave.